A Little Chaos: Plot

-André surprises Sabine at her home, and after admiring her seemingly untamed but magical garden, gives her the outdoor bosquet ballroom project at Versailles, combining fountains and landscaping.
-His original plans require a costly fresh water supply, but Sabine suggests continuously recycling water through the fountains using a reservoir.
-As work begins on her design, the original workmen initially make little progress, however Sabine is offered another crew and construction begins.
+André surprises Sabine at her home that evening, and after admiring her seemingly untamed but magical garden, assigns to her the outdoor bosquet ballroom project at Versailles, which combines fountains and landscaping.
+His original plans require a costly fresh water supply; Sabine suggests continuously recycling water through the fountains using a reservoir.

-A striking commoner, artlessly beautiful and fearlessly honest, Sabine attracts attention at court.
-She is befriended by the King's brother Duc Philippe d'Orléans and his wife Elizabeth Charlotte, Princess Palatine.
+Sabine is befriended at court by the King's brother Duc Philippe d'Orléans and his wife Elizabeth Charlotte, Princess Palatine.
+Sabine and André are mutually attracted but do not act on their feelings due to André's marriage and Sabine and André's professional relationship.

-Sabine and André start a quiet, loving friendship, mutually attracted but not acting on their feelings.
-André quietly endures his wife Françoise's infidelities, who insists the key to his success is her court influence.
-When she senses his interest in Sabine and warns him against an affair, he quotes her about their right to seek comfort elsewhere, becoming determined to pursue a relationship with Sabine.

 Queen Maria Theresa dies suddenly.
-Stunned at the loss of his wife, the King takes refuge among his prized pear trees.
-Sabine finds him there, initially mistaking him for the gardener.
-The King enjoys her warmth and forthrightness, and once she recognises him, they continue their conversation as equals.
+Stunned at her loss, the King takes refuge in the gardens at the Château de Marly, among the pear trees.
+Sabine finds him there, initially mistaking him for the gardener with whom she had hoped to trade some plants.
+The King enjoys her warmth and forthrightness, and even after she recognizes him, they continue their conversation as equals.
 He invites her to travel with him to the Palace of Fontainebleau.

+André has been enduring his wife Françoise's infidelities; Françoise insists that the key to his success is her relationships and influence at court.
+When she senses his interest in Sabine and warns him against an affair, he quotes to her her own words about their right to seek comfort elsewhere.

-At the Versailles garden site, Françoise finds Sabine, and insists André's interest in her won't last.
-Later on Françoise's lover (at her request) opens the reservoir's sluice gates during a powerful storm, flooding the worksite and destroying much of the earthworks.
-Sabine nearly drowns trying to close it, but André rescues her.
+Back at the Versailles garden site, Françoise confronts Sabine, and states that André's interest in her is transient.
+Later that night, Françoise's lover, at her request, opens the reservoir's sluice gates during a powerful storm, flooding the worksite and destroying much of the earthworks.
+Sabine nearly drowns trying to close it, but André arrives in time to rescue her.
 The next morning, she works vigorously to mend the damage.
-That same day, the King visits the worksite, assessing the project skeptically but allows it to proceed.
-Afterwards, André finds Françoise's glove there.
-Realising she is behind the sabotage, he confronts her with the glove and ends their relationship.
+André later finds Françoise's glove there.
+Realizing she is behind the sabotage, he confronts her and effectively ends their relationship.